GetStoreConnect/theme1/README.md

 > *Note: The progress bar selector and page templates picklist may require minor additional configuration for your organization—no advanced setup needed.*
 >

-## How to Start Building Your Content with the NFP Theme
+## How to Start Building Your Content with the Simple Donation Theme

 Before getting started, note that some templates will require additional configuration within your organization upon installation.
 For example, you’ll need to add the following templates to your template picklist: